Disaster Recovery Advice for Your Business

 Are the right staff, skills and tools in place to maintain key business functions?

-Make sure staff are allocated the most appropriate roles in the current situation, they understand what’s required of them and they are appreciated.
-Some staff may excel with skills you weren’t aware of and some may need to take up other activities.
+Make sure staff are allocated the most appropriate roles in the current situation, they understand what is required of them and they are appreciated.
+Some staff may excel with skills you were not aware of and some may need to take up other activities.
 They will all need tools to do the job and make sure they can be paid.

-Have you sufficient stock to see you through?
+Have you got sufficient stock to see you through?

-You will need sufficient stock to ensure customers will still be interested in buying but are there opportunities to dispose of damaged stock?
+You will need sufficient stock to ensure customers will still be interested in buying.
+However, are there also opportunities to dispose of damaged stock?